 In addition to academic courses offered on the college campus, Radiologic Technology students participate in numerous hours of clinical education assignments at one of the four associated clinical hospitals.
 Clinical education provides the student with a supervised, hands-on experience within a radiology department working with patients and modern technology.
 The following hospitals are affiliated with the JSCC Radiologic Technology program and their maximum numbers of annual enrollment listed:

-|Baptist Memorial Hospital – Union City||6 students|
+|Baptist Memorial Hospital – Union City, TN||6 students|

-|Henry County Medical Center – Paris||6 students|
+|Henry County Medical Center (HCMC) – Paris, TN||6 students|

-Students participate in seven days of clinical observation during the first semester of the program (lab for RAD 101).
+Students participate in seven days of clinical observation during the first semester of the program (lab for RADT 1315).
 Beginning in the second semester and continuing throughout, students will register for clinical education courses and receive grades accordingly.
-Full days of clinical are required and may be scheduled during the hours of 7am until 7:30pm.
-Minimal weekend rotations will only be scheduled the 3rd semester of the program.
+Full days of clinical are required and may be scheduled during the hours of 5:30am until 9:30pm.
+Minimal weekend rotations will only be scheduled the 3rd semester of the program (4 Saturday and 4 Sunday shifts).
 There are occasions when students will be assigned clinical education duties while the college campus is open, but traditional academic classes are not in session.

 |First Semester||8 hours/week for seven days only|

-|Second Semester||16 hours/week|
+|Second Semester||16 hours/week (15 weeks)|

-|Third Semester||32 hours/week|
+|Third Semester||32 hours/week (13 weeks)|